hyperionxt/social-network-API/README.md

 Description:

-This social network API was made in nodejs with express and mongodb and has the following functions:

 CRUD system.
 Upload files(.jgp, .png).
 JWT authentication.
 JWT recovery password.
 Schemas validators.
 Filter posts and communties by categories.
 Endpoints documentation by Swagger.
 Client side can implement login by google, the user model is ready for that.
 Endpoints are modularized for reuse in other projects.

 More details:

 Authentication:

-users can register, login and logout users can be superuser or not users can update their profile(description, password, email) users can ask a request to recover their password if they forgot it. users can upload an image as pfp.
+users can register, login and logout
+users can be superuser or not
+users can update their profile(description, password, email)
+users can ask a request to recover their password if they forgot it.
+users can upload an image as pfp.

 Posts:

-you can get all posts as a home page. posts are classified by categories. users can create, delete and update their posts.
+you can get all posts as a home page.
+posts are classified by categories.
+users can create, delete and update their posts.

 Communties:

-users can create, delete and update their communties. communities are classified by categories.
+users can create, delete and update their communties.
+communities are classified by categories.

 Categories:

 only superusers are allowed to create, delete, and update categories.

 Suscriptions:

-users can subscribe to communties. users can get all their suscriptions
+users can subscribe to communties.
+users can get all their suscriptions

 Comments:

-users can create, delete and update their comments. users can reply comments.
+users can create, delete and update their comments.
+users can reply comments.

 Superusers:

 superusers have all permissions.

 Swagger Documentation:

 Version 1 are available at http://localhost:<your-port>/api/docs

 installation